We attended Monitorama and took a few notes for you to enjoy. Here are the recaps:

 Nida Farrukh The Power and Creativity of Postmortem Repair Items

 Nida Farrukh had a fantastic talk about extracting maximum value from your incidents.
-Starting with a simple reframing of outages, she talked about how outages are unplanned investment that your company can extract value from by having a postmortem process that actively lets your team do data collection and creative action iteming to extract that value.
+Starting with a simple reframing of outages, she talked about how outages are an unplanned investment that your company can extract value from by having a postmortem process that actively lets your team do data collection and creative action iteming to extract that value.
 The three main pillars of data collection in the postmortem process are user impact, timeline refinement, and root cause analysis.
-By collecting these three things along with your mtt*’s you can easily start to create action items that fix more than just the symptoms of your outages but drill into why your response wasn’t as good as it could have been.
+By collecting these three things along with your mtt\*'s you can easily start to create action items that fix more than just the symptoms of your outages but drill into why your response wasn't as good as it could have been.

 Piotr Holubowicz A story of one SLO

-In this talk Piotr Holubowicz spoke on how Google created an SLO for a service that previously had an implicit one.
-Talking through all of the use cases of the product, he described how they cut down on all of their metrics to only provide SLO’s on the things that actually impacted the customer experience from as little direction as possible.
+In this talk, Piotr Holubowicz spoke on how Google created an SLO for a service that previously had an implicit one.
+Talking through all of the use cases of the product, he described how they cut down on all of their metrics to only provide SLO's on the things that actually impacted the customer experience from as little direction as possible.

 Dave Cadwallader Explain it Like I’m Five - What I Learned Teaching Observability to My Kids

 A definite audience favorite, Dave Cadwaller brought up his son to talk about how they started learning observability concepts around Prometheus together.
 Built around the idea of sharing the tooling of your livelihood with those you care about, he taught his son the ideas of Prometheus by building a monitoring and alerting platform based off whether or not their garage door was open.
-Along the way they troubleshot issues like an engineer and got to play with graphing in Grafana.
+Along the way, they troubleshot issues like an engineer and got to play with graphing in Grafana.

 Kenny Johnston Automation + Artisanship: the Future of Runbooks

 Kenny Johnston continued the day with a really fantastic talk on developing runbooks in a way to let your engineers continue to be artisans.
 Finding the balance between the automatable parts of an ops role and the artisanal decisions that go into solving complex software problems is a challenge not only because of the race to automate everything but also because most engineers gain job satisfaction from intrinsic motivations that too much automation can start to strip away.
-Building runbooks with this in mind will let your engineers not feel like people pushing buttons but more as complex decision makers that are letting automated systems take the logistical challenges away from them.
+Building runbooks with this in mind will let your engineers not feel like people pushing buttons but more as complex decision-makers that are letting automated systems take the logistical challenges away from them.

 Matty Stratton Fight, Flight, or Freeze — Releasing Organizational Trauma

 Doing a talk on trauma is hard, relating personal trauma to organizational trauma is even harder.
-Matty Stratton drew excellent parallels around the trauma that people feel in post traumatic situations with the way that organizations behave after incidents.
-In the same way that post traumatic stress interrupts the normal sympathetic nervous system, incidents can create an organizational depression or hyper arousal that makes them respond to incidents poorly in the future and can put them into a state of not being able to continue making changes to their application because of fear of incidents.
+Matty Stratton drew excellent parallels around the trauma that people feel in post-traumatic situations with the way that organizations behave after incidents.
+In the same way that post-traumatic stress interrupts the normal sympathetic nervous system, incidents can create an organizational depression or hyper arousal that makes them respond to incidents poorly in the future and can put them into a state of not being able to continue making changes to their application because of fear of incidents.
 By creating a blameless postmortem culture, many of these traumatic events can be dealt with in a healthy way allowing your organization to return to normal operations.